louisfh/loca_manuscript/README.md

 The speaker_test directory contains the code used to test the localization framework on our speaker test.
 The field_test directory contains the code used to test the localization framework in a real field experiment.

-Each directory has its own README
+Each directory has its own README.
+Please view this readme in a wide screen for correct formatting.